flecoqui/projects/_posts/2017-05-18-Mandarine.md

 https://github.com/flecoqui/azure/tree/master/azure-quickstart-templates/101-media-search-cognitive

 This template allows you to deploy  a Web App, an Azure Media Services Account, an Azure Search Account and an Azure Text Translator service in the same region as the resource group.
-As Azure Media Services, Search Service and Cognitive Services are not deployed in all regions, it's recommanded to use the following regions:
+As Azure Media Services, Search Service and Cognitive Services are not deployed in all regions, it is recommended to use the following regions:
 West US, West Europe,Southeast Asia,West Central US This template is associated with Windows Application which is used to generate automatically video subtitles in different languages fron an orginal video or audio file.
 Once generated the subtitles are stored in Azure Search to allow the users to find all the videos associated with a specific key word.
 This Application called TestAzureMediaIndexer is available there: